David Ivry: Airforce career

+Public service and diplomatic career

 In 1982 he left the service and became Chairman of the Israeli Aerospace Industry (IAI) for a short period.
 In 1983 he returned to service and become deputy Head of the General Staff and Head of the IDFs Operations Division. in 1985 he was appointed again as Chairman of the IAI and during 1986-1996 was the Director General of the Ministry of Defense.
-He served as head of the Israeli National Security Counsel between March 1999 - January 2000, and was appointed as Israel's ambassador to the US during 2000-2002.
+He served as head of the Israeli National Security Counsel between March 1999 - January 2000.

+In 2002-2002, Ivry was Israel's ambassador to the United States.

 On September 2, 2003, Boeing named Ivry as vice president of Boeing International and president of Boeing Israel.
-He represents the company’s business interests and coordinates companywide business activities in Israel.
+He represented the company’s business interests and coordinated company-wide business activities in Israel.
 He retired in 2021 and was succeeded by Ido Nehoshtan, who also served as the commander of the Israeli Air Force (2008-2012).

+Personal life

-Ivry resides in Ramat Hasharon, and is married with 3 children.
+Ivry resides in Ramat Hasharon.
+He is married to Ofra, with whom he has 3 children.
 His son, Gil Ivry, was an F-16 pilot who died in a training accident in 1987.
 In 2008 he was awarded honorary member of his home town, Ramat Hasharon.